-- Remove the saddle. - Operating from both sides, unscrew and remove the screw.
+- Remove the saddle. - Working from both sides, undo and remove the screw.

-Operating from both sides, lift the side fairing to remove it and slide it off the pin.
+• Operating from both sides, lift the side fairing to remove it and slide it off the pin.

 Operating from both sides, unscrew and remove the two front screws.